OtterClam/otter-docs/docs/ottopia/gameplay/store.md

 ### Why should I buy Shell Chests?

-By puchasing the Sheel Chest, you will get the wearable equipment that you can equip on your Otto NFT to increase the attribute values or boost up its rarity score.
+By puchasing the Shell Chest, you will get the wearable equipment that you can equip on your Otto NFT to increase the attribute values or boost up its rarity score.

 ### What does a Shell Chest contain?